yashdeeph709/Angular-SelectPicker/README.md

 1.  `data-options` : options to be shown for select picker options
 2.  `data-livesearch` : true for making livesearch on
 3.  `data-catagories` : options in options array that are catagory marker
+4.  `data-multi` : it makes this control as select with multiple attribute
+5.  `data-maxopt`: it tells how many items canbe selected in a multi based select picker.

 ## Browser compatibility